rapidfuzz/RapidFuzz/README.md

 ## Description
 RapidFuzz is a fast string matching library for Python and C++, which is using the string similarity calculations from [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy).
 However there are a couple of aspects that set RapidFuzz apart from FuzzyWuzzy:
-1) It is MIT licensed so it can be used whichever License you might want to choose for your project, while you're forced to adopt the GPL license when using FuzzyWuzzy
+1) It is MIT licensed so it can be used with whichever License you might want to choose for your project, while you're forced to adopt the GPL license when using FuzzyWuzzy
 2) It provides many string_metrics like hamming or jaro_winkler, which are not included in FuzzyWuzzy
 3) It is mostly written in C++ and on top of this comes with a lot of Algorithmic improvements to make string matching even faster, while still providing the same results.
 For detailed benchmarks check the [documentation](https://rapidfuzz.github.io/RapidFuzz)
 4) Fixes multiple bugs in the `partial_ratio` implementation